clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-csv-integration.md

 ### Automatic file import

-[Configure a CSV integration](#configure-a-new-csv-integration) and connect injixo Cloud Link. injixo Cloud Link will upload new data to injixo.
-By default, every time you save a new CSV file in the injixo Cloud Link installation directory, a new upload will start.
+[Configure a CSV integration](#configure-a-new-csv-integration) and connect injixo Cloud Link. injixo Cloud Link will periodically upload new data to injixo by looking for CSV files in its installation directory.
 You can change the default installation directory (C:\Program Files\injixo Cloud Link) during the installation.

 Alternatively, configure a separate {% link_new import folder | features/acd-integration/cloud/install-cloud-link.md | #configure-import-folder %} for file uploads.
 Save the new files in the import folder instead.

-After data has been uploaded, you can {% link_new add new queues to a workload | features/forecast/injixo-forecast/manage-workloads.md %} in Forecast, or you will see updated data in your existing workloads.
+After data has been uploaded, you can {% link_new add new queues to a workload | features/forecast/injixo-forecast/create-workloads.md %} in Forecast, or you will see updated data in your existing workloads.
 If no data is uploaded, use the manual file import described below to check if your file format is valid.

 ### Manual file import